minerupset/minerupset.github.io/blog-folder/docs/2022/Git-and-Excel-VBA.md

         ' Runs a selection based on the type of module the component is and either exports it ' to the specified path (or doesn't) based on that type.
-It also adds the correct file extension ' based on that type
+It also adds the correct file extension ' based on that type.
+For a reference on types go to:

-        'Here is a reference to the types:
         'https://docs.microsoft.com/en-us/office/vba/language/reference/visual-basic-add-in-model/properties-visual-basic-add-in-model#type

         Select Case vbModule.Type
             Case 1
                 vbModule.Export pathName & vbModule.Name & ".bas"